 Substitutes shall be paid according to the table below.
 A substitute teacher shall be considered certified if a standard certificate, valid for the dates of service, is provided for the District file.
 The additional day rates are paid for continuous service in a single assignment.
-Long term pay will begin on the 11th day in the same assignment.
+Long term pay will begin on the 11th full day in the same assignment.
+It must be full days no half days.
 If a job lasts 11 consecutive days or longer, the substitute will be paid the long-term rate beginning on the 11th day.
 Permanent term pay will begin on the 31st consecutive day in the same assignment.
 If a job last 31 consecutive days or longer, the substitute will be paid the permanent rate beginning with the 31st day.

-• Substitute is allowed to miss one unpaid day in any twenty (20) day period for personal or family illness and still retain long-term or permanent substitute status.
+• After initially working 20 consecutive days without an absence, substitutes are allowed to miss one unpaid day during any subsequent 20-day period due to personal or family illness and still maintain long-term or permanent substitute status.